MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/batch-para-multi-thread.md

 There are pros and cons to using each of these approaches:
 Individual task modeling pros:
-   - Works well with a small number of work items of any type
+   - Works well with a few work items of any type
    - Simple to write
    - Best fits to create dependency among the work items
 Cons: